LeavesMC/docs/docs/leaves/configuration.md

 #### shared-villager-discounts

 - **default**: `false`
-- **description**: If sets to "true", then for each villager, all players have the same villager discount.
+- **description**: If enabled, then for each villager, all players have the same villager discount.
 If one player got a discount on villager A, all players get same discount on villager A.

 #### bedrock-break-list

 - **default**: `false`
-- **description**: Set "true" to enable.
+- **description**: Set to "true" to enable.
 A bedrock break list like [this mod](https://gitee.com/harvey-husky/YH-BBL).

 #### fakeplayer.enable

 - **default**: `true`
-- **description**: If sets to "true", enable bot function and '/bot' command
+- **description**: If enabled, enable bot function and '/bot' command

 #### fakeplayer.unable-fakeplayer-names

 - **default**:
   - player-name
 - **description**: Blacklist list of name-using for bots.

 #### fakeplayer.limit